Automox Remote Tools with Splashtop – Full User Guide

 - Generate audit trail events for accountability and compliance

-Remote Control (Core) Included with Automate Enterprise.
-Provides secure remote desktop access, interactive control, view‑only mode, sound redirection, and the ability to switch between monitors on multi-monitor remote devices.
+Core: Includes Remote Control with secure remote desktop access, interactive control, view-only mode, sound redirection, and switching between monitors on multi-monitor remote devices.

-Remote Control relies on a viewer–agent architecture built on Splashtop’s secure remote access technology and integrated directly into Automox.
+Remote Tools relies on a viewer–agent architecture built on Splashtop’s secure remote access technology and integrated directly into Automox.

 Two components are always involved in a session: